rvennam/iks-lab/book/connect-via-cli.md

     ibmcloud ks cluster-config MY_CLUSTER_NAME
     ```

-1. Copy and paste the displayed set command to set the KUBECONFIG environment variable as directed.
+1. Copy and paste the displayed EXPORT line to set the KUBECONFIG environment variable. **DONT SKIP THIS STEP**

 1. To verify whether the KUBECONFIG environment variable is set properly, run the following command:
     ```sh